Water Quality

 Drinking Water Sources and Treatment

-The SFRWS’s drinking water supply consists of surface water and groundwater that are well protected and carefully managed.
-These sources are diverse in both origin and location with the surface water stored in reservoirs located in the Sierra Nevada, Alameda County and San Mateo County, as well as groundwater stored in a deep aquifer located in the northern part of San Mateo County.
-Maintaining this variety of sources is an important component of our near- and long-term water supply management strategy.
+Our drinking water supply consists of surface water and groundwater that are well protected and carefully managed.
+The surface water is stored in reservoirs in the Sierra Nevada, Alameda County, and San Mateo County, and the groundwater is kept in a deep aquifer in the northern part of San Mateo County.
+Maintaining this variety of sources is an important component of the near- and long-term water supply management strategy of the San Francisco Regional Water System (SFRWS).
 A diverse mix of sources protects us from potential disruptions due to emergencies or natural disasters, provides resiliency during periods of drought, and helps us ensure a long-term, sustainable water supply as we address issues such as climate uncertainty, regulatory changes, and population growth.

 SFPUC Water System Map

-To meet drinking water standards for consumption, all surface water sources, including the upcountry non-Hetch Hetchy sources, undergo treatment before it is delivered to our customers.
-While the water from Hetch Hetchy Reservoir is exempt from state and federal filtration requirements, it does receive the following treatment before being delivered for your consumption: disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
-Water from local Bay Area reservoirs in Alameda County and upcountry non-Hetch Hetchy sources is delivered to Sunol Valley Water Treatment Plant; whereas water from local reservoirs in San Mateo County is delivered to Harry Tracy Water Treatment Plant.
-Water treatment at these plants consists of filtration, disinfection, fluoridation, optimum corrosion control, and taste and odor removal.
-In 2023, neither upcountry non-Hetch Hetchy sources nor groundwater was used by the SFRWS.
+To meet drinking water standards for human consumption, all surface water the SFRWS supplies must undergo proper treatment.
+Water from Hetch Hetchy Reservoir is exempt from state and federal filtration requirements due to its exceptional quality.
+It undergoes disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
+Water from local Bay Area reservoirs in Alameda County and upcountry non-Hetch Hetchy sources are delivered to the Sunol Valley Water Treatment Plant.
+Water from reservoirs in San Mateo County is delivered to the Harry Tracy Water Treatment Plant.
+Water treatment at these plants consists of filtration, disinfection, fluoridation, taste and odor removal, and optimum corrosion control.
+In 2024, neither upcountry non-Hetch Hetchy sources of water nor groundwater was used.

 Protecting Our Watersheds